aws4embeddedlinux/meta-aws-ci/workshop/content/03_modules/02_build_images/_index.md

 aws codebuild start-build --project-name $PREFIX-el-ci-container-poky_YPBuildImage
 ```

 Finally, find out the image URI and store it in an environment variable for later use.

 ```bash
 aws ecr describe-repositories  | jq -r .repositories[].repositoryUri export CONTAINER_URI=123456789123.dkr.ecr.eu-west-1.amazonaws.com/yoctoproject/EXAMPLE/buildmachine-poky
 ```

+**Note**: Your OS may not have 'jq' installed.
+You can install it by typing 'sudo yum install jq -y' or 'sudo apt-get install jq -y' depeding on your Linux distribution.

 ### Step 5 – Install the Linux build layer and invoke the build process